 HOW DOES WEIGHT LOSS WORK?: A PRACTICAL, NO-NONSENSE GUIDE TO WEIGHT MANAGEMENT.

 Weight loss is a subject that attracts attention and controversy, probably because it is such a common goal, but such a rare achievement for people to get to their ‘ideal weight’ or goal physique.
 People care about weight loss for more than the health benefits: they tie their self-concept to their weight and physical appearance, making weight loss more than another form of physical self-care.
 As with anything else that attracts attention and people desperate to achieve their goals, the discussion of weight loss has been rife with charlatans and snake oil salesmen who offer miraculous solutions or cures – whether this is in the form of a new wonder-supplement or a new fad diet.
-I’m not a fan of this kind of marketing, so in this article I’m going to explain the absolute essentials of how weight loss works and how you can make it work for you.
+I’m not a fan of this kind of marketing, so in this article, I’m going to explain the absolute essentials of how weight loss works and how you can make it work for you.

 THE FOUNDATION: EAT LESS THAN YOU USE

 Calories-In-Calories-Out (CICO) has been one of the most hotly-debated topics in weight loss, stating that weight loss is a direct result of the following equation: Calories in – Calories out = weight change.
-If we look at any of the popular diets of the day – paleo, atkins, intermittent fasting, etc. – we notice that they all have certain weight loss abilities, because they all contribute to eating less calories!
+If we look at any of the popular diets of the day – paleo, Atkins, intermittent fasting, etc. – we notice that they all have certain weight loss abilities, because they all contribute to eating fewer calories!

 The important distinction to make, however, is that CICO dictates weight loss, not healthy weight loss.
 You can lose weight by eating nothing but pizza and ice cream if you eat the right amount, but this will be ridiculously unhealthy.
-You need to eat less calories than you use but this is not enough to make sure that you’re healthy – eating the correct foods in the correct portion is the best way to improve health and burn fat.
+You need to eat fewer calories than you use but this is not enough to make sure that you’re healthy – eating the correct foods in the correct portion is the best way to improve health and burn fat.
 CICO is not a total diet prescription (IIFYM is definitely not a health-based approach) but it is a scientific fact about how the body’s energy storage system works, and it is the basis for weight loss.

 PROTEIN IS KEY

 Protein sources are plentiful and varied, from fatty fish and chicken breast to protein shakes and protein bars.
 The best approach is to focus on quality and what you’re getting with that protein: avoid sugary supplements and aim for more whole foods or high-quality, minimally-processed supplementary sources.
-Estimates differ on the amount of protein necessary, but anything from 1g per kg of bodyweight is a good start and will keep you fuller for longer, making a calorie-restricted diet that little bit easier.
+Estimates differ on the amount of protein necessary, but anything from 1g per kg of body weight is a good start and will keep you fuller for longer, making a calorie-restricted diet that little bit easier.

 FATS AND/OR CARBS?: CUTTING THROUGH THE HYPE

-If you’ve read anything else about health and fitness, you’re probably aware that there is a huge debate about carbs and fats, and their place in your diet.
+If you’ve read anything else about health and fitness, you’re probably aware that there is a huge debate about carbs and fats and their place in your diet.
 This is nothing new, dietary fats and carbohydrates were both demonised during the 20th century and many diets suggested cutting out one or the other in order to lose weight.
 The Paleo and Atkins diet are great examples of low-carb, high-fat diets and their popularity is the foundation of this competition between fats and carbs.

 To make it clear, neither fats nor carbs are bad for you, and neither of them will cause weight loss or weight gain in the absence of the appropriate calorie balance.
 Certain saturated fats are bad for you (think butter, bacon, or butter-fried bacon) and certain carbs are bad for you (mostly white carbs, primarily refined sugars), but there are also great foods on both sides that can aid in weight loss and promote health.
 The quality and quantity of your fats and carbs are the most important aspects and eliminating one entirely is dumb!